lilo4591/game-of-life-client/README.md

 ![simultion](simulation.png)

 ## Prerequisites
-npm

-remix
+node.js at least version 14 installed

 services used by this app is defined here: [game-of-life-service](https://github.com/lilo4591/game-of-life), follow the guide there to set up the service.

 ## Run app locally
 clone this repo

-When you have the service running you can start this app in development mode by running this from your terminal.
+When you have the game-of-life service running you can start this app in development mode by running this from your terminal when stadning at root folder of this repo.

 ```sh
 npm run dev